By default, Mastodon servers’ websites use a simple single column interface.

 Using Advanced mode through your keyboard

-The Mastodon web interface can be controlled almost entirely through your keyboard, click here to see the section on hotkeys for more details.
+If you prefer using just your keyboard, the Mastodon web interface can optionally be controlled almost entirely through key commands, click here to see the section on hotkeys for a complete list.
 These hotkeys also include some commands that only work in Advanced mode.